Welcoming ALL at our Y is everyone’s responsibility.

 - Carrying or concealing a weapon or any device or object that may be used as a weapon.

-- Harassment or intimidation by words, gestures, body language or any type of menacing behavior.
+- Harassment or intimidation using words, gestures, body language or any menacing type of behavior.

 - Physical contact with another person in an angry, aggressive or threatening way.

 - Verbally abusive or offensive behavior, including angry or vulgar language, swearing, name-calling or shouting.

 - Sexually explicit conversation or behavior; any sexual contact with another person.

 - Inappropriate, immodest or sexually revealing attire.

 - Theft or behavior that results in the destruction or loss of property.

 - Loitering within or on the grounds of the YMCA.